Sniped/montagbookfund/public/articles/socialInteractions.md

 Before I ever became aware of what was going on in society, I can't help but think that I was the same as everyone else deceived by the government.
 Over my time in the city and my time as a salamander, I've met many people who've had similar personalities and the odd few who've been different from the others.
-I want to take the time to describe these people and their personalities, whether or not they're distinct from each other.
+I want to take the time to describe these people and their personalities and how they have helped me come to understand myself better in the end.

 ### Mildred